SakarGG/International-Baccalaureate-CS-HL/README.md

-IA, and other work during 2 years in the IBDP
+IA, and other works during 2 years in the IBDP